The Value of FTR Market Competitive Intelligence

 - How is trade volume changing across the markets and competitors?

-- Seeing how trade volume is changing in the markets enables you to see where market peers are investing in FTR positions, and if any patterns should inform your decisions
+- Seeing how trade volume is changing in the markets enables you to see where market peers are investing in FTR positions and whether any patterns should inform your decisions.

 - Which companies have the top FTR traders?

-- This is valuable for current employers to focus on retention, as well as or competitors that wish to recruit them
+- This is valuable for current employers to focus on retention as well as on competitors that want to recruit them.

 - How does my risk usage compare to others in the market?

-In order to support analyzing FTR market participation information there is a fair amount of data management your company needs to support.
+To analyze FTR market participation information, there is a fair amount of data management your company needs to support.
 This includes: